arzucaner/unreal-webcam-fun/README.md

 # unreal-webcam-fun
 This is the nineteenth practice of JavaScript30 Challenge.
-This is a JavaScript Webcam project which can take a picture and customize the video effect.
+It's a project about hardware access.
+Canvas element is used.